-In Prague there is always a peaceful place nearby to escape the crowds and noise of the city and take a break.
+In Prague, there is always a peaceful place nearby to escape the crowds and noise of the city and take a break.
 There is around 200 parks, gardens in Prague.
-Many of the gardens in Prague’s historical center have been restored, including the gardens below the Prague Castle.
+Many of the gardens in Prague’s historical centre have been restored, including the gardens below the Prague Castle.

 The Franciscan Garden (Františkánská zahrada) is located between Jungmannovo Square, Wenceslas Square, Vodičkova and Palackého streets.
 It is an oasis of calm in the heart of the New Town.
 It is right next to the Church of Virgin Mary of the Snows, The garden is basically a pleasant alternate route between Jungmannovo náměstí/Národní třída and Wenceslas Square.

 The garden dates back all the way to the 14th century.
 In the early 1990sthe garden was completely restored and now serves as a public garden with benches, trees and lots of rose bushes.
 Unfortunately you can not visit it always, it stays open from 7 or 8 a.m. to 7, 8 or 10 p.m., depending on the time of year.

 This is not a very large garden, but it is a perfect spot to stop and relax a bit.
 Just sit on a bench, have an ice cream and take a break.

 Havlíčkovy sady is Prague’s second-largest park and is located on the other side of Vinohrady, at the border with the Vršovice district.